-Learn More About SARE!
+Learn More About SARE:

 In addition to research, SARE also conducts education and extension programs in an effort to increase knowledge about – and help farmers and ranchers adopt – sustainable farming practices.
-SARE Outreach produces and distributes practical information based on the program’s more than 25 years of research results.
+SARE Outreach produces and distributes practical information based on the program’s more than 30 years of research results.

 Universities, nonprofit organizations, government agencies, and individual agricultural producers are eligible to apply for SARE grants.
 There are different eligibility requirements for each category of grants listed above.
 Refer to the Request for Applications developed by your Regional SARE program for more information on eligibility.

-SARE’s four regional offices administer the three primary grant programs.
+SARE’s four regional offices administer their three primary grant programs.
 Some regions offer additional grant opportunities for community innovation, graduate student research, agricultural professional conducting on-farm research, and region-specific initiatives.
 The uses and restrictions on the funds vary by region and year, depending on the specific call for proposals for a given year.

 Each SARE region solicits proposals and awards grants at different times of the year.
 All grant programs have only one application period per year and each grant type has its own application, deadline, and focus.

 In 1990, as a result of SAC’s work, Congress authorized the SARE program and determined that it should be funded at no less than $60 million a year, consistent with the recommendations of the National Academy of Sciences.
-Sadly, the annual appropriations for this award-winning program have yet to reach this level – with the most recent funding cycle providing only $22.7 million for this successful program with a proven track record.
+Sadly, the annual appropriations for this award-winning program have yet to reach this level – with the most recent funding cycle providing only $37 million for this successful program with a proven track record.

 Sustainable Agriculture Research and Education Program Funding (not including sequestration cuts)